 Sounding the Drums of Encouragement: KKU Hosts Ceremony to Empower Athletes for the 51st Thailand University Games, ‘Intanil Games’

 On Tuesday, 6 January 2026, Khon Kaen University (KKU) organised a formal ceremony to provide guidance and foster morale among its athletes and officials prior to their participation in the 51st Thailand University Games, ‘Intanil Games’.
-The event, held at the KKU Multipurpose Physical Education Building, was designed to strengthen the fighting spirit of the athletes representing the university in this prestigious national competition.
-The atmosphere was marked by pride, readiness, and collective willpower from the athletes, staff, and all stakeholders.
+Held at the KKU Multipurpose Physical Education Building, the ceremony aimed to strengthen unity and fighting spirit among those representing the university at this prestigious national competition.
+The atmosphere reflected pride, readiness, and a strong sense of collective purpose shared by athletes, staff, and university leaders.

-The ceremony commenced in the evening.
-Associate Professor Pensri Jaroenwanit, Ph.D., Vice President for Student Affairs and Innovation Commercialization, presided over the ceremony on behalf of the KKU President.
-She was joined by Mrs. Natsamol Tanakulrungsarit, Vice President for Legal and Communications, and other administrators.
+The ceremony took place in the evening and was presided over by Associate Professor Pensri Jaroenwanit, Ph.D., Vice President for Student Affairs and Innovation Commercialization, representing the President of Khon Kaen University.
+She was joined by Mrs. Natsamol Tanakulrungsarit, Vice President for Legal and Communications, along with other senior administrators.

-The administrators participated in a symbolic environmental activity by planting trees around the building, reflecting the university’s commitment to sustainability, which aligns with the ethos of this year’s games.
+As part of the programme, the university executives participated in a symbolic tree-planting activity around the venue, underscoring KKU’s commitment to environmental sustainability in alignment with the values of this year’s Games.
 This was followed by a video presentation showcasing the preparation of the KKU sports delegation and an overview of the ‘Intanil Games’ competition.
 The event was energised by a performance featuring klong tad (traditional Thai drums) by students from the Faculty of Architecture, culminating with the Vice President joining in to beat the drum, a gesture that symbolised encouragement and warmth for all the athletes.

 Associate Professor Prapansak Chaveerach, DVM., Ph.D., Assistant to the President for Student Affairs and Innovation Commercialization, reported on Khon Kaen University’s commitment to promoting sports as a field for learning, inspiration, and developing students into high-quality, sustainable key drivers of society.
 To ensure students are well-prepared in all aspects, the university has supported 329 KKU athletes to compete in the 51st Thailand University Games, ‘Intanil Games,’ hosted by Maejo University, Chiang Mai Province.